 def foo(String x) : "foo"+x;which is invoked like this :

-foo("bar")Imagine a language which alternatively allows to specify the concrete syntax of how such a function is invoked.:def myFunc : 'foo' x=ID : "foo"+x;Where the part between the first and the second colon introduces a new syntax (I've reused the Xtext syntax here) which can be used to invoke the function, so one could simply write:
+def myFunc : 'foo' x=ID : "foo"+x;Where the part between the first and the second colon introduces a new syntax (I've reused the Xtext syntax here) which can be used to invoke the function, so one could simply write:

 foo barWhere 'foo' is a newly introduced keyword (limited to the static scope where the definition is visible of course) and bar is an identifier which is a builtin lexer token of type String.